-To request an Academic Leave, a student must first discuss the issues surrounding Academic Leave with their advisor, department chair (where applicable), and school dean.
+To request an academic leave, a student must first discuss the issues surrounding academic leave with their advisor, department chair (where applicable), and school dean.
 Following these discussions, the student must make a formal application prior to the first day of the semester in which the leave would be taken.
 Final approval of the request for an academic leave is made by the Vice Provost and Dean of Graduate Studies.

 An academic leave, if granted, will be effective as of the last day of the semester in which the student was most recently enrolled.
 The period of academic leave is not counted as part of the time allowed for the completion of residence or other degree requirements.
 Any incomplete (“I”) grades that are outstanding must be changed in accordance with the policy on incomplete grades by the date published in the Academic Calendar, whether a student is registered for the current semester or not.

 Students on academic leave are expected to return to The University when their stated duration of leave has expired, unless they have applied for and have been given an extension.
-Students who do not return from an academic leave when scheduled will be subject to Permanent Withdrawal during the semester in which they failed to return.
+Students who do not return from an academic leave when scheduled will be subject to permanent withdrawal during the semester in which they failed to return.
 If the student thereby withdrawn from The University desires to return to graduate studies at The Catholic University of America, he/she must apply for readmission and satisfy current degree requirements to be reinstated.

 Students who wish to temporarily leave The University during a semester in which they are enrolled in classes will receive a term withdrawal for that term.

 - During the registration drop/add period - Students enrolled in classes who subsequently drop all their classes within the registration drop/add period will be considered to be on a term withdrawal, effective as of the date they notify The University or, if they do not notify The University, on the date they drop the last class in which they are enrolled.
-They will receive a notation on their transcript that they dropped every class in which they were enrolled, and are subject to the tuition refund schedule policy.

 If the separation from The University is intended to be for the duration of the current semester only, no further action is required, and the student will be eligible to enroll for the next semester.
 If the separation is expected to go beyond the start of the next semester, they must apply for an academic leave (see above).